Applied-Scientific-Research/Omega2D/README.md

 Tasks to consider or implement:

 * Consider a zlib implementation for both vtu and png files: [zstr](https://github.com/mateidavid/zstr), [miniz](https://github.com/richgel999/miniz), or [gzip-hpp](https://github.com/mapbox/gzip-hpp)
-* Add the axisymmetrization of a vortex patch simulation to the pull-down
-* Convert all angles (except in GUI) to radians
 * How awesome would it be to show the flow as a time-consistent LIC image?
 See UFLIC (Shen & Kao, IEEE ToVaCG 1999)
 * Add inlet and outlet surfaces to push flow around - the BC is that normal flow must equal some number
 * Add airfoils - read them from a text file or generate them algorithmically - this means enabling Kutta points (reactive Points)